Study Abroad and Away

 How much aid should I expect to receive?

 - Federal, State, and Davidson College need-based aid: As in any year, your eligibility for need-based aid is determined based on the FAFSA and/or CSS Profile.
-Once your Expected Family Contribution (EFC) has been calculated, and a financial aid offer issued, need-based aid may be transferred toward the cost of an off-campus study program.
+Once your Expected Family Contribution (EFC) has been calculated, and a financial aid offer issued, need-based aid that's not needed to pay the cost of Davidson's tuition may be transferred toward the cost of an off-campus study program.
 If your program—including the cost of Davidson’s “home tuition”—is more expensive than Davidson’s on-campus cost, you will be responsible for paying the difference.
 However, if your program cost is less than or equal to Davidson’s on-campus cost, your EFC would remain the same as if you were on campus.
 Because the EFC remains constant, if your program cost is less than Davidson’s on-campus cost, your aid will be reduced.

-- Federal or Private Loans: Regardless of whether or not you receive other aid, you will continue to be able to use federal and/or private loans for your off-campus study program during the academic year.
+- Federal or Private Loans: Regardless of whether or not you receive other aid, you may have eligibility to use federal and/or private loans for your off-campus study program during the academic year.

 - Federal Work Study: Students will not be eligible to participate in the work study program when studying off campus, so no work study award will be included in an aid offer for a semester off campus.